volvo-cars/common-build/docs/workshop.md

     - name: playground/workshop_<CDSID>_1
 ```

-> Task: Commit all files and push it to `HEAD:refs/for/master` checkout the build in Cynosure.
+> Task: Commit all files and push it to `HEAD:refs/for/master`.
+Verify the build in Cynosure.

 > Task: Test the image locally by running `docker run -it artcsp-docker.ara-artifactory.volvocars.biz/playground/workshop_<CDSID>_1:<GITSHA> /root/hello.py`

-Note: If you're not logged in to `artcsp-docker.ara-artifactory.volvocars.biz` just execute `docker login -u <user> -p <password> artcsp-docker.ara-artifactory.volvocars.biz` and retry.
+Note: If you're not logged in to `artcsp-docker.ara-artifactory.volvocars.biz`, in the current terminal session, just execute `docker login -u <CSDID> -p <password> artcsp-docker.ara-artifactory.volvocars.biz` and retry.

 > Task: Navigate to the Common-Build UI and select the `playground/workshop_<CDSID>_1` project in the drop-down menu.
 Goto the *State* section and hit * Release*.

-> Task: Retry the image by version name: `docker run -it artcsp-docker.ara-artifactory.volvocars.biz/playground/workshop_<CDSID>_1:0.3.0 /root/hello.py`
+> Task: Retry running the image by version name: `docker run -it artcsp-docker.ara-artifactory.volvocars.biz/playground/workshop_<CDSID>_1:0.3.0 /root/hello.py`